Chapter 42 : Snap

-He had Aidan’s eyes and height, but my demeanor.
-The skeptical eyebrows, the flat, unimpressed mouth.
-Except on me, the look actually worked because I could pass it off as part of the whole 'sassy schoolgirl' thing.
-On him, the overall appearance came off a little ‘irritated immigration officer having a bad day.’
+He had Aidan’s eyes and height, but my demeanor — the skeptical eyebrows, the flat, unimpressed mouth.
+On me, this look was actually excusable because I could pass it off as part of the whole 'sassy schoolgirl' thing.
+On him, however, the overall effect came off as a little ‘irritated immigration officer having a bad day.’

-Dad and I had always been alike.
-I used to clash with my mum, trying to meet her airy spirit with my grounded one, but never with him.
-No, we were two peas in a very cynical pod.
+My dad and I had always been alike.
+While I used to argue and bicker with my mum, never truly able to meet her airy spirit with my grounded one, my dad and I understood each other.
+We were two peas in a very cynical pod.
 Aidan — capricious, emotional Aidan — would rage against our father, hurl words, throw fists.
-Not me, though.
-Our relationship was too complicated for that.
+Not me though.
+My relationship with my dad was far too complicated for simple, easy hostility.

-I had spent the bus ride rehearsing what I was going to say, how I would explain the situation and my sudden appearance at my father's house.
+I had spent the entire bus ride here rehearsing what I was going to say, how I would explain the situation and my sudden appearance at my father's house.
 But after meeting my eyes with his — with Aidan’s eyes, really — my brain was suddenly squeegeed clean.

-The first thing Adam Bennett said upon finding his daughter on his doorstep was, “Hey, you dyed your hair.
-I mean, uh, you did dye it, right?
+Meanwhile, the first thing Adam Bennett could think of upon seeing his daughter on his doorstep was: “Hey, you dyed your hair.
+Uh, you did dye it, right?
 It’s brown now.
 And it used to be red.
 So.
 Yeah.
 Wow.
-It looks good.”
+Looks good.”

 I tried to smile at the compliment, but my face felt strained and hardened, unable to shift into any of the correct positions.
-My stomach had shrunk into a tiny, shriveled knot of emotion, and suddenly, it was all too much — Nott being after me, the missing sword, the homeless man who had tried to sniff my hair on the Knight Bus — I just couldn’t take it anymore.
+My stomach had shrunk into a tiny, shriveled knot of emotion, and suddenly, it was all too much — Nott being after me, the missing Sword, the homeless man who had tried to sniff my hair on the Knight Bus — I just couldn’t take it anymore.

 Angsty Teenage Girls Club, this one’s for you.

-I know this sounded crazy, but if I wanted the Sword business handled correctly, if I truly wanted answers regarding Nott and his motives, I couldn’t go through the Ministry.
-They were too busy to care about a teenage girl and a fluke at a Christmas Ball.
-They would listen to what I had to say, nodding sympathetically and doing that ‘mmhmm’ thing with their mouths that adults did around teenagers to show how cool and understanding they were, but that would be it.
+No. I knew this sounded crazy, but if I wanted the Sword business handled correctly, if I truly wanted answers regarding Nott and his motives, I couldn’t go through the Ministry or the Aurors.
+They were too busy, too important, to care about a girl and an accidental mishap at a Christmas Ball.
+Sure, they might listen to what I had to say, nodding sympathetically and doing that ‘mhmm’ thing with their mouths that adults did around teenagers to show how cool and understanding they were, but that would be it.
 They wouldn't take me seriously, they wouldn't even allow for the possibility that I might have something to contribute.

 Which left only one other option: myself.
 And keeping my fat mouth shut.

-I sniffled, knowing that my face was probably bright red and very, very puffy at the moment.
+I sniffled, knowing that my face was probably bright red and very, very puffy at the moment, and sighed heavily.
 “Yeah.”

 There was a silence.
-My dad leaned forward, rubbing his stubble with his hand in a motion straight out of my childhood.
-“This wouldn’t have anything to do with you single-handedly bringing the Ministry down last month, would it?”
+My dad leaned forward, rubbing his stubble with his hand in a familiar motion straight out of my childhood.
+“This wouldn’t have anything to do with you single-handedly bringing down the Ministry last month, would it?”